 No body shall be placed in a reinforced cardboard container for storage.
 Only bodies placed in a wooden or steel casket may be stored.

-All the general rules and regulations of the St. James Cemetery shall apply to the columbarium as far as the nature of the case permits.
+All the general rules and regulations of the St. James United Cemetery Board shall apply to the columbarium as far as the nature of the case permits.

 A proper Certificate of Cremation must accompany all ashes before inurnment can take place.